prestodb/rfcs/RFC-0001-prsestissimo-metrics.md

 To keep it simple, the prestissimo worker will behave like an exporter and exposes the REST endpoint `/v1/info/health/metrics`.
 The Prometheus server can be configured to pull metrics from the worker itself.
 Again, it is up to the user if they want to introduce another layer in between the Time series DB and the worker.

 **A sidecar metric exporter:**
-An sidecar HTTP server that fetches metrics from Prestissimo.
+A sidecar HTTP server that fetches metrics from Prestissimo.
+This would require launching as a child process of Prestissimo or as a separate container in the same POD as Prestissimo.
+Either way, this would take additional resources on the node which we would rather use for Query processsing.

 ### Storing metric values in BaseStatsReporter:
 #### Memory footprint